decisionpatterns/cache/README.md

   - **consistent**
     - standard arguments and meanings

-The cache exists on a per-project basis.
-Together with the **-tk** package.
+It should be noted that the cache exists on a per-project basis.

+Together with the
+**-tk** package.
 Those data sets can be saved and easily refreshed.

 **NB**
 This packges is not intended for importing data.
 Packages such